 - Too much caffeine or alcohol

 - Coffee and tea should not be given before going to bed.
 These are stimulants and should be avoided as they contain caffeine which can cause restlessness.
 A glass of hot milk may help to get the person to sleep.
-Lavender oil is also useful.
-A few drops on the pillow may aid sleep.
+Lavender oil is also beneficial.
+A few drops on the pillow may aid in sleep.

 - Most important of all, try to get some sleep and rest yourself.
-Perhaps you have had a difficult day and, in the interest of your own health, you need your sleep.
-You, as carer, have the person’s best interest and welfare at heart.
+Perhaps you have had a difficult day and, in the interest of your health, you need your sleep.
+You, as a carer, have the person’s best interest and welfare at heart.
 You need your health.

 For further information:

-Bathing and washing
+Bathing and Washing

-If you are finding it difficult to persuade the person to wash or if they need more assistance than you can give, contact the public health nurse, who may be able to advise or to arrange help.
+If you are finding it difficult to persuade the person to wash or if they need more assistance than you can give, contact the public health nurse, who may be able to advise or arrange help.
 You can contact the public health nurse through your local health centre.

 Here are some suggestions:

-- Continue with familiar washing routines established before they developed dementia e.g. a morning shower or a weekly bath with a stand up wash on days in between
+- Continue with familiar washing routines established before they developed dementia, e.g. a morning shower or a weekly bath with a stand-up wash on days in between

-- Try reminding them of the next step, tactfully indicating the part to be washed or they might like to have some assistance from you like handing them the soap or towel.
+- Try reminding them of the next step, tactfully indicating the part to be washed, or they might like to have some assistance from you, like handing them the soap or towel.